 The European Democracy Network brings together activists and watchdogs, from the European political organization "NytEuropa" from Denmark to the anti-corruption "Hungarian Civil Liberties Union" to the activists' group Obywatele RP from Poland, who practice civil disobedience in government decisions that threaten the rule of law.
 We are united by the idea that we can only exist in international solidarity in order to counter the internationally networked opponents of the new Right.
 We work for our common values: the rule of law, freedom of speech and the press, freedom of assembly, equal rights and the recognition of diversity.
 We generate and exchange knowledge in a comparative manner on how the process of eroding democracies in Europe is legally, politically, medially and socially unfolding in order to allow for the development of strategies to counter these developments.
 The network is open to other organizations and wants to expand continuously.

-The core activities of EDN are workshops that include 16 activists, two from the partner countries and another four persons from outside the partnership, e.g. Turley, Italy, Austria or Romania.
+The core activities of EDN are workshops that include a dozen of activists, from the partner countries and from outside the partnership, e.g. Turkey, Syria, Ukraine and Slovakia.
 These two-full day workshops are about networking and empowering these activists transnationally, to support them in standing against the erosion of democracy and fundamental rights, against the rise of nationalism and white supremacism and the shrinking of civic spaces.
-In these workshops, the activists learn from each other and improve, develop their skills and abilities, for example in the field of areas such as secure communication and data security, campaign management, non-violent civil disobedience, legal resistance and stress handling.
+In these workshops, the activists learn from each other and improve, develop their skills and abilities, for example in the field of areas

 We are also organizing a series of international "Citizen Dialogues" in the participating countries to bring together a European public, the media and politics in civil dialogues, in order to enlighten, understand and influence society broadly.
 These events are also the opportunity for local people to meet and exchange with a group of international activists, to get to know their countries' specific context, to experience the European dimension of their own engagement and battle as well as to exchange perspectives, opinions and visions on European topics.